January 2000 (Part 3)

 From one perspective he is right, but from another perspective — the one we are using now — he is wrong.
 The sameness or difference between kungfu and wushu has confused many people, but the following explanation will clear the confusion.

 It is also true that in Cantonese, as well as many other Chinese dialects including Mandarin, “kungfu” literally means “work”.
-But today when a person uses the word “kungfu”, he usually means “martial art”, using the term “kung-chok” for “work”.
+But today when a person uses the word “kungfu”, he usually means “martial art”, using the term “kung-chok” (or "gong zuo" in Romanized Chinese) for “work”.

 Complications started when the present Chinese government promoted newly invented modern wushu as a sport, and not as a marital art.
 The trend has been so established that today when the term “wushu” is used, especially in the West, it is conceptualized as a demonstrative sport, whereas when the term “kungfu” is used it is conceptualized as a martial art.